Home Vancouver Events Calendar Multicultural Heritage Months in Vancouver Vancouver’s ExplorASIAN Festival & Asian Heritage Month

 The main focus of the event is Metro Vancouver’s Taiwanese culture, but there are multiple different cultures represented either through live performances or through food available from a variety of vendors.
 There is also a community market at the event as well as carnival-style games and other family-friendly activities.

-TJ Fest took place on May 6th and 7th last year.
-It ran from 11:00 am until 4:00 pm on both days.
-In 2024 TJ Fest happens on May 4th and 5th.
+TJ Fest takes place on May 2nd and 3rd in 2026.
+It runs from 11:00 am until 5:00 pm on both days.

 To learn more about the event at the Tian Jin Temple, see our article about TJ Fest.